bbx10/SFX-web-trigger/README.md

 Press the 0 button to play file T0.wav, press the 1 button to play file T1.wav, etc. WAV files are larger than MP3 or OGG files but they seem to work best when a button is pressed while a track is still playing.
 Interrupting MP3 or OGG playback sometimes results in static or silence.
+UPDATE: WAV, MP3, and OGG work about the same now when interrupted.

 If the ESP8266 is unable to connect to an Access Point, it becomes an Access Point.
 Connect to it by going into your wireless settings.
 The AP name should